 This was the first of two summaries of every civil law decision from the Court of Appeal in the Yukon, Northwest Territories, and Nunavut.
 Part 2, covering July - December 2021, will be posted in January 2022.

 Gillian Bourke is an associate in the Yellowknife office of Lawson Lundell.
-Her practice focuses on civil litigation, child protection, and labour and employment.
+Her practice focuses on general civil litigation, child protection, and defending clients against regulatory charges.

 Our North of 60 Blog provides commentary on current legal trends and developments, and legislative updates affecting businesses in Northern Canada.